neos/neos-ui/README.md

 2. Run the following commands:
    ```
    composer require neos/neos-ui:dev-master # install our package (you only need this, if you are NOT using the composer.json from above)
-   cd Packages/Application/Neos.Neos.Ui
-   source Build/init.sh # do NodeJS stuff ie. install required node version using nvm, install npm deps, copy githooks
-   npm run build # build everything using webpack (you might see some webpack warnings, but you can ignore them)
    ```

 3. Paste the following configuration into the **head** of your global `Routes.yaml` which is located in `Configuration/`